 This is an international, multi-center, open-label, phase II study in patients with metastatic urothelial cancer after failure of platinum-based regimen or anti-PD-1 / PD-L1 based immunotherapy.
-At least 140 patients are anticipated to be enrolled across approximately 70 sites from North America, Europe and Asia.
+At least 201 patients are anticipated to be enrolled across approximately 40 sites from North America and Europe.

 Sacituzumab Govitecan in Treating Patients with Metastatic Castration-Resistant Prostate Cancer Who Have Progressed on Second Generation Androgen Receptor-Directed Therapy

 This phase II trial studies how well sacituzumab govitecan works in treating patients with castration-resistant prostate cancer that has spread to other places in the body and progressed on second generation androgen receptor-directed therapy.
 Immunotherapy with sacituzumab govitecan may induce changes in the body’s immune system and may interfere with the ability of tumor cells to grow and spread.

 Sacituzumab Govitecan for the Treatment of Persistent or Recurrent Endometrial Cancer

 This phase II trial studies how well sacituzumab govitecan works in treating patients with endometrial cancer that remains despite treatment (persistent) or has come back (recurrent).
 Sacituzumab govitecan is a monoclonal antibody, called sacituzumab, linked to a chemotherapy drug called govitecan.
 Sacituzumab attaches to TROP2 positive cancer cells in a targeted way and delivers govitecan to kill them.

 Location: Yale University, New Haven, Connecticut

 Sacituzumab Govitecan in Treating Patients with Breast Cancer Brain Metastasis or Recurrent Glioblastoma